-All assignments are due at 11:59pm (one minute before midnight) on the specified due date Eastern Time.
+All assignments are due at 5:00am ET on the day after specified due date.
 All handins are electronic using the Autolab system.
 You may handin in as often you like, with your most recent handin counting for credit.

 Late Assignments